 The purpose of this article series is to provide you with a blueprint for creating a periodized training plan that will help you develop a level of endurance that will run your opponent into the ground.
 You’ll be introduced to concepts that if implemented, will allow you to design an evidence-based training program to improve MMA-specific endurance and performance, no matter if you’re fighting in 3, 4, 6, or 12 months, or anything in-between.

 This article series will require some heavy lifting on your part, but I promise that if you follow through on everything we talk about, you’ll have the key to designing your very own individualized fight plan, and this will help you reach your full potential as a fighter.

-This article is divided into six parts.
+This article series is divided into five parts.
 In Part 1 you’ll learn about the metabolic demands of MMA, and, how to train an energy system in Part 2.
 Part 3 will teach you how to avoid overtraining, and Part 4 will cover everything you need to know about periodization.
-Part five will cover performance testing, and in Part 6 of this article, you’ll be introduced to a four-step process for creating your very own personalized plan for building unstoppable endurance.
+Part five will cover performance testing.
 Ok, let’s get in to the first part.

 Part 1: The Metabolic Demands of MMA

 In the human body, energy is stored in chemical form, in high-energy phosphate bonds.
 When three phosphate molecules bind to one adenosine molecule, adenosine tri-phosphate (ATP) is formed and energy is stored.
 As shown in the figure below, when the third phosphate bond is broken, ATP is converted to ADP (Adenosine di-phosphate) and energy is released; and it is this release of energy that powers muscular contraction.